Float Therapy for Chronic Pain, Fibromyalgia & Arthritis | Lost in Float Lincoln NE

 It's always worth mentioning to your care team — not because floating poses risks, but because your provider may want to know what's helping and adjust your overall plan accordingly.
 Many physicians and physical therapists are familiar with float therapy and supportive of it as a complementary approach.
 If you're making changes — floating more, noticing you need less PRN medication — your provider should know.

 A note on medical care: Float therapy is a wellness practice grounded in published research.
 It is not a replacement for medical treatment, physical therapy, pain psychology, or prescribed medications — and it works best as part of a broader approach to managing chronic pain, not instead of one.
-If you are under the care of a provider for a pain condition, we encourage you to continue that care and bring floating into the conversation as a complement to what you're already doing.
+If you are in an active pain crisis, contact your provider directly — float therapy is not appropriate as a substitute for emergency medical evaluation.
+If you are under the care of a provider for a pain or autoimmune condition, we encourage you to continue that care and bring floating into the conversation as a complement to what you're already doing.

 Share